-- To demonstrate understanding of fundamental principles and theories of consumer behavior. - To apply principles of CB in analyzing marketing problems and determining marketing strategy. - To improve your critical thinking skills, including your ability to analyze and critically evaluate ideas, arguments, points of view, and information sources. - To improve your skills in oral and written communication.
+- To demonstrate understanding of fundamental principles and theories of marketing communications. - To apply course principles in analyzing marketing problems and determining marketing strategy. - To improve your skills in oral and written communication. - To improve your critical thinking skills, including your ability to analyze and critically evaluate ideas, arguments, points of view, and information sources. - To develop specific skills, competencies, and points of view needed by professionals in the field most closely related to this course.